Arnavg24/Assembler-Simulator/README.md

 # Custom Assembler Simulator
 Project for CSE112 (Computer organnisation).
-Making a Custom Assemler Simulator for a given ISA.
+Making a Custom Assembler Simulator for a given ISA.
 Each Instruction is 16 bits long
 ## Instruction Set (Bonus)